Kaverireddy57/Data-Science-portfolio/README.md

 I am a data science enthusiast with a strong foundation in statistics, machine learning, and data analytics.
 My journey in data science is fueled by a passion for continuous learning and solving real-world problems.
 I enjoy diving deep into data, building models, and deriving insights that drive decision-making.

-I am actively honing my coding skills on platforms like [HackerRank](https://www.hackerrank.com/profile/suhasreddy53), where I solve algorithm and data structure challenges to sharpen my technical skills.
+I am actively honing my coding skills on platforms like Hackerrank, where I solve algorithm and data structure challenges to sharpen my technical skills.

 ## Skills and Tools
 - **Programming Languages**: Python, R